Home

 Care of Wood Apple and Jacaranda

-Care of Wood Apple and Jacaranda include pruning, fertilizers, watering etc. Wood Apple pruning is done Prune after harvesting and Remove dead or diseased plant parts and Jacaranda pruning is done No pruning needed, Remove damaged leaves and Remove dead branches.
+Care of Wood Apple and Jacaranda include pruning, fertilizers, watering etc. Wood Apple pruning is done Prune after harvesting and Remove dead or diseased plant parts and Jacaranda pruning is done Remove damaged leaves and Remove dead branches.
 In summer Wood Apple needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Jacaranda needs Lots of watering and in winter, it needs Average Water.

 Fruits